House sheathing is the panel layer that turns framing into a working shell.

 Small buildings still need bracing.
 A tiny house, shed, or small addition may use fewer panels, but wind, towing, roof loads, and wall movement still matter.

-Weight can influence the material choice.
+Weight can influence material choice.
 It should not erase the need for a continuous load path and a stiff shell.

 Sheathing rarely fails evenly across a whole wall or roof.
 It usually fails at the edges, openings, transitions, and hidden wet spots.